-The Sage M.B.A. requires a minimum of 42 semester hours of graduate coursework.
+The Russell Sage MBA requires a minimum of 36 semester hours of graduate coursework.
 If students do not have previous preparation in management/business, proficiency coursework also may be required.
 To determine whether proficiency coursework is necessary, prospective students should meet with the program director.
-All students taking M.B.A. courses, including non-matriculants, must seek academic advisement on a regular basis by contacting the M.B.A. office at (518) 292-1700.
+All students taking MBA courses, including nonmatriculants, must seek academic advisement regularly by contacting the MBA office at (518) 292-1700.

-The Sage M.B.A. assumes a certain level of technical proficiency.
+The Russell Sage MBA assumes a certain level of technical proficiency.
 The College uses MS-Office ® as the standard for electronic communication.
 Students should have proficiency with MS-Word ® and a working knowledge of Excel ® and Access ®.
 The standard statistical software used by the college is SPSS ®.
 Educational versions of this software are available through the College Bookstores.
-Most M.B.A. classes are taught in classrooms wired for internet connections.
+Most MBA classes are taught in classrooms wired for internet connections.
 Students are encouraged to bring their own laptops.